 - 1. Junior and senior teams from one school are in the same division. - 2.
 Schools shall declare whether they will have both junior and senior teams when asked by the convener. - 3.
-After the teams are declared, the convener will draw up a tentative schedule (in consultation with the convener of the boys' basketball schedule and the novice girls' volleyball schedule) to be approved by the coaches at the pre-season meeting.
-After the pre-season meeting this final schedule will be given to the program leaders and principals by the coaches. - 4.
 The junior and senior teams from division I will be ranked from 1 to 10 after playoffs using the results of the previous season to give a combined ranking for the school.
 The 9th and 10th ranked school will be relegated to division II.
 If there is a tie for relegation, the senior team's ranking will break the tie.
 If both senior teams have the same ranking, a tie breaker match will be played at the school that did not have court advantage during the regular season.